minhthanh3145/minhthanh3145.github.io/_posts/Product Management/2023-01-23-2022-reflection-as-a-pm.md

 navigation: "true"
 ---

 Hi there, thank you for being here, at this point in time and space.

 I spent the past few days thinking about what I've learned over the past year.
 In 2021, I stretched my thinking on thorny topics such as product strategy and enabling context.
 In 2022, I've been able to take some simple ideas very seriously.
+I'd like to use this blog post to ruminate on these simple ideas and their applications.

 ## Make it easy to do simple things

-When you're working on a product within a platform, the most impactful thing may lie outside your product, especially when your product is technical and thus difficult to explain (e.g a cloud infrastructure system).
-You may have to work on user journeys that span across different modules in the platform to make people even aware that your product exists.
+When you're working within a platform, the most impactful thing may lie outside your direct area of authority, especially when the product is technical and without a user interface (e.g a cloud infrastructure system).
+You may have to touch on user journeys that span across different modules in the platform to make people even aware that your product exists.

 Earlier this year, I was concerned with launching a new product within our platform and facilitating its GTM movement.
-Several months thereafter, we sat down to review what were the leverage points that could unblock thought.
+Several months later, we sat down to review what were the leverage points that could unblock growth.
 The product's presence within the platform was weak, and its activation rate wasn't satisfying.
-Now, these two things could have been unrelated, but I made a hypothesis: If people don't know about a product, naturally they would be activated.
+Admittedly, these two things could have been unrelated, but I made a hypothesis that they were related: If people don't know about a product, naturally they would be activated.

 I shared the hypothesis with the team and got buy-ins from other PMs to change the platform's onboarding flow to one that guides users to perform a core action in my product.
 The monthly usage increased almost four times.
 And ARR showed a significant increase.
 Some might even say that it was obviously going to work.
 But to me, it definitely wasn't obvious until we observed the result.